bbux-dev/datacraft/README.md

-  --strict              Enforce schema validation for all registered field specs --apply-raw           Data from -s argument should be applied to the template with out treating as a Data Spec --debug-spec          Debug spec after internal reformatting -x, --exclude-internal
+  --strict              Enforce schema validation for all registered field specs --apply-raw           Data from -s argument should be applied to the template with out treating as a Data Spec --debug-spec          Debug spec after internal reformatting --debug-defaults      List default values from registry after any external code loading -x, --exclude-internal
-                        Do not include non data fields in output records
+                        Do not include non data fields in output records --sample-lists        Turns on sampling for all list backed types --defaults DEFAULTS   Path to defaults overrides

 input:
   -s SPEC, --spec SPEC  Spec to Use